lapinozz/lapinozz.github.io/_posts/2016-03-08-Messing-with-vtables-part-two.markdown

 ![UML_vtable_simple_inheritance]({{site.url}}/assets/image/UML_vtable_simple_inheritance.png)
 {:align="center"}

 That's not quite what we want.
 If we had an object `button` of type `Button` we could see that it has two member variable `id`, accessible by `button.Label::id` and `button.Clickable::id`.
-Now we can look at how our structs are organized in memory.
+We'll still try to understand how it work for simple inheritance.
+Here we can look at how our structs are organized in memory.

 {::comment}
 {% highlight text %}